arjunmehtaa/PokeFacts/README.md

 ## API Used

-* PokéAPI is used for retreiving Pokémon information.
+* PokéAPI is used for retrieving Pokémon information.
-* The *pokemon* endpoint is used for retreiving details of a single Pokémon.
+* The *pokemon* endpoint is used for retrieving  details of a single Pokémon.
 * The *limit* endpoint is used for getting a list of all Pokémon names (to support search functionality).
 * Read more about PokéAPI at https://pokeapi.co/